 Asthma: Tralokinumab was primarily developed for the treatment of severe, uncontrolled asthma.
-The efficacy and safety of tralokinumab has not been adequately demonstrated.
-Further testing in this clinical picture was therefore discontinued (Panettieri RA Jr et al. 2018).
+Here, the efficacy and safety of tralokinumab could not be adequately demonstrated.
+Further testing in this condition was therefore discontinued (Panettieri RA Jr et al 2018).

-Atopic dermatitis: In contrast, tralokinumab rapidly and persistently relieved the symptoms of atopic dermatitis in a phase II study (Wollenberg A et al. 2019).
-Tralokinumab has shown good efficacy both as monotherapy and in combination with topical corticosteroids in adults with moderate to severe atopic dermatitis.
+Atopic dermatitis: In contrast, tralokinumab rapidly and persistently relieved symptoms of atopic dermatitis in a phase II study (Wollenberg A et al. 2019).
+Tralokinumab was shown to have good effects both as monotherapy and in combination with topical corticosteroids in adults with moderate-to-severe atopic dermatitis.

-In June 2018, a Phase IIb study was published showing that the monoclonal antibody tralokinumab successfully relieved symptoms in patients with moderate to severe AD.
-This study also investigated the effect of tralokinumab on health-related quality of life compared to placebo in 52 adult patients.
-Patients treated with the antibody showed statistically significant and clinically relevant improvements over placebo in almost all aspects of health-related quality of life from week 12 onwards (Silverberg J et al. 2018).
+In June 2018, a phase IIb study was published that illustrated that the monoclonal antibody tralokinumab successfully relieved symptoms in patients with moderate-to-severe AD.
+This study also evaluated the effect of tralokinumab on health-related quality of life compared to placebo in 52 adult patients.
+Patients treated with the antibody showed statistically significant and clinically relevant improvements compared with placebo in nearly all aspects of health-related quality of life from week 12 (Silverberg J et al. 2018).